Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 Value-based care shifts payments to outcomes, rewarding quality and efficiency, while fee-for-service pays for volume—every test, visit, and procedure generates its own bill.
 This creates a fundamental trade-off between predictable revenue and financial rewards tied to patient health.
 Under fee-for-service, the more services a practice delivers, the more money it earns.

 The mechanics are simple.
 When a patient comes in for a checkup, the practice bills for the office visit.
 If blood work is ordered, that’s a separate charge.
 An X-ray?
 Another claim.
 Each clinical touchpoint becomes its own revenue event, completely independent of whether the patient actually gets better.
+This traditional payment model has been the dominant approach in the United States for many years.

 • Volume-driven revenue: Income rises with more patients seen and more procedures performed